 |Title:||Building & Sustaining a Successful Sober Home Business – Best Practices for Sober Home Management|

-C4 Recovery Foundation and One Step Software are excited to offer a full-day of learning and discussion for sober home owners and professionals at CORE.
+C4 Events is excited to offer a full-day of learning and discussion for sober home owners and professionals at CORE.
 Be ready to:

 - hear directly from treatment centers on key criteria for being part of a continuum of care organizations

 - find out from the experts the latest regulatory changes and updates and how to stay ahead of upcoming regulations